IbraheemR/Muzi/index.md

 ## Flowtext & other cool things

-Muzi automatically scales text based on the size of you screen for easier reading (_Shhhh we stole this from [Materialize](https://materializecss.com/typography.html#flow) but its MIT liscensed so its fine_)
+Muzi automatically scales text based on the size of you screen for easier reading (_Shhhh we stole this from [Materialize](https://materializecss.com/typography.html#flow) but its MIT licensed so its fine_)

 Muzi comes with a 404 page for things that [don't exist](/this-doesnt-exist)

 SEO stuff is all taken care of with the [Jekyll SEO tag](https://github.com/jekyll/jekyll-seo-tag)

 Serving cookies?
-Just enable this in [_config.yml](TODO link to custom guide)
+Just enable this in [_config.yml](/customize/#6-cookie-consent)
 Analytics?
-Just [give us](TODO link to custom guide) your tracking id and we'll get it sorted!
+Just [give us](/customize/#7-google-analytics) your tracking id and we'll get it sorted!

 ## Some other markdown demos